Xianyang: Education

+Xianyang is one of the top 200 cities in the world by scientific research outputs, as tracked by the Nature Index.
 Xianyang is home to the main campus of Northwest A&F University (NWAFU), one of the world's top universities in agriculture science related-fields, and a member of "Project 985" club which is an organization of 39 reputable universities in China.